ivannson/radio-gaga/README.md

 ### Configuration & Settings
 - [ ] Add logging level configuration to `settings.json`

+### Power Management
 - [ ] Implement auto-shutdown timer (configurable via settings.json)
+  - ⚠️ **Hardware limitation**: Cannot be implemented with current pinout.
+The MIC pin is on GPIO33 and the OFF pin is on GPIO35.
+Since GPIO35 is input-only, it cannot send the shutdown signal.
+These pins need to be swapped: MIC detection (input-only) on GPIO35, and OFF signal (output) on GPIO33.

 ### Visual Feedback Improvements
 - [ ] Improve/add on to LED feedback system